Joseph Moog

 • Solo concerts at home and abroad

-• since 2018 teacher of didactics and methodology at the University of Music Mainz (JohannesGutenberg University)
+• Since 2018, lecturer in didactics and methodology at the Mainz University of Music (JohannesGutenberg University)

-• since 2010 lecturer for oboe at the Landesmusikgymnasium Rheinland-Pfalz in Montabaur
+• Since 2010, lecturer for oboe at the Rhineland-Palatinate State Music High School in Montabaur

 • since 2009 Hogeschool Zuyd Maastricht Academy of Music